Huawei unveils Mate 30 series with no mention of Google

-It’s a curious time for Huawei, which only weeks ago announced new earbuds as the U.S. contemplated lifting trade restrictions on it and its subsidiaries.
-Escalating tensions with China threaten to put the kibosh on easement plans in the near term, and Huawei founder and CEO Ren Zhengfei estimatesthe resulting lost revenue at $30 billion.
+It’s a curious time for Huawei, which only weeks ago announced new earbuds as the U.S. contemplated lifting trade restrictions on the company and its subsidiaries.
+Escalating tensions with China threaten to put the kibosh on easement plans in the near term, and Huawei founder and CEO Ren Zhengfei estimates the resulting lost revenue at $30 billion.
 But that’s not stopping the Beijing company from forging ahead.

-At a press event this morning in Munich, Germany, Huawei announced the Mate 30 and Mate 30 Pro.
+At a press event this morning in Munich, Huawei announced the Mate 30 and Mate 30 Pro.
 They’re the successors to last year’s Mate 20 and Mate 20 Pro, and they’ve improved in nearly every respect.
 Among the highlights are a quad rear camera with a 40-megapixel primary sensor and an edge-to-edge display that extends nearly to the phone’s rear cover.
 Plus, not for nothing, they’re the first to sport Huawei’s new Kirin 990 5G, an all-in-one, full-frequency 5G system-on-chip.

 Design

 The Mate 30 Pro is distinguished from the Mate 30 mostly by size, as was the case with the Mate 20 and Mate 20 Pro.
-It’s slightly larger and heavier (198 grams versus 196 grams), and it has a teardrop-style screen notch accommodating the front-facing camera and sensors as opposed to the Mate 30 Pro’s wider notch.
+It’s slightly larger and heavier (198 grams versus 196 grams), and it has a narrow screen notch accommodating the front-facing camera and sensors as opposed to the Mate 30 Pro’s wider cutout.

-Shatter-resistant glass shields the IP68 aluminum chassis (the Mate 30’s is IP53) that frames the Mate 30 Pro’s 14.4:9 aspect ratio 2400 x 1176 OLED Horizon Display, which follows 88 degrees around the tapered rims’ contours and extend nearly to the USB-C port, mic, and down-firing speaker.
-(The Mate 30 has a flat screen with 2.8-millimeter size bezels.)
-It’s DCI-P3 HDR compliant, and minimizes sleep-interrupting blue light by 25% compared with traditional OLED screens.
+Shatter-resistant glass shields the IP68 aluminum that frames the Mate 30 Pro’s 14.4:9 aspect ratio 2400 x 1176 OLED display, which follows 88 degrees around the tapered rims’ contours and extends nearly to the USB-C port, mic, and down-firing speaker.
+(The Mate 30 has a flat screen by contrast.)
+It’s DCI-P3 HDR compliant, and it minimizes sleep-interrupting blue light by 25% compared with traditional OLED screens.

-There’s nary a physical button in sight on the Mate 30 and Mate 30 Pro, save a power toggle on the right side — they relegate volume adjustment to a double touch of capacitive sensors on the right or left.
-That’s a departure from the Mate 30 series’ predecessors, which had conventional rockers and dedicate shutter buttons.
+There’s nary a physical button in sight on the Mate 30 and Mate 30 Pro, save a power toggle on the right side — volume adjustment is relegated to a double tap of the right or left capacitive sensors.
+That’s a departure from the Mate 30 series phones’ predecessors, which had conventional rockers and dedicate shutter buttons.

 The upper quartile of the displays vibrate to produce sound, effectively doubling as earpieces.
 And the button halves conceal embedded optical fingerprint sensors, in contrast to the ultrasonic pair in Samsung’s Galaxy S10, S10+, and Note10.
-Speaking of the displays, the Mate 30 Pro’s and Mate 30’s measure 6.62 inches and 6.53 inches diagonally, respectively, compared with the Mate 20 Pro’s 6.53 inches.
+Speaking of the displays, the Mate 30 Pro’s and Mate 30’s measure 6.53 and 6.62 diagonally, respectively, compared with the Mate 20 Pro’s 6.53 inches.

 Like the Mate 20 series before it, the Mate 30 family dispenses with 3.5mm headphone jack — a move Huawei asserts is justified by the phones’ larger batteries and 21 MIMO antennas (14 5G antennas alone).
-But in something of a consolation, they add IR blasters which in tandem with a remote app can control televisions, receivers, and more.
-That’s in addition to a front-facing camera, a gesture sensor, and a 3D depth sensor.
+But in something of a consolation, they add a front-facing camera, a gesture sensor, and a 3D depth sensor, which together enable gesture control.

 Flip the Mate 30 Pro around, and you’ll come to the arguable star of the show: a quad-sensor circular camera module accented by a patterned ring around its outer border, boasting lenses supplied by longtime Huawei collaborator Leica.
 It juts out slightly from the phone’s rear, and it sits adjacent to a dual LED flash module, a laser phase-detection autofocus system, and a depth sensor.